Body Imaging and Intervention Fellowship

 Program Overview

-Fellows rotate through Los Angeles County + USC Medical Center (LAC+USC), Keck Hospital of USC, the HCC1 and HCC2 private outpatient clinics, and Norris Comprehensive Cancer Center.
+Fellows rotate through various hospitals including Los Angeles General Medical Center, Keck Hospital of USC, private outpatient clinics (HCC1 and HCC2), and Norris Comprehensive Cancer Center.
 One of the fellowship’s key strengths derives from the breadth of experience and rich diversity offered by having these very different facilities located on one medical campus.
-All of studies are reviewed on our PACS workstations.
-Additional 3D Vitrea workstations are located throughout the department and there is Vitrea integration available on our PACS as well.
+All of studies are reviewed on our PACS workstation and 3D Vitrea workstations.

 BODY IMAGING AND INTERVENTION FELLOWSHIP:

 Fellows receive comprehensive and supervised training in advanced body imaging, both above and below the diaphragm.
-The year is divided into monthly rotations, with 3 months of body MRI, 4 months of ultrasound and interventional procedures, one month of PET/CT, one month of Cardiac Imaging (CT and MRI), one month at Norris Comprehensive Cancer Center, and 2 months of electives, which can be tailored, to the fellows’ interests.
-Up to four positions are offered each year.
+The year is divided into monthly rotations, with three months of body MRI, four months of ultrasound and interventional procedures, one month of PET/CT, one month of Cardiac Imaging (CT and MRI), one month at Norris Comprehensive Cancer Center, and 2 months of electives, which are tailored to the fellows’ interests.

 MRI: